-- The registered manager and staff promoted a culture of person-centred care by engaging with everyone using the service and family members. - The registered manager supported people to have the opportunities and experiences they should; they told us, "I only do whatever I'd do for my family." - Staff were experienced and had worked at the service for some years.
+- The registered manager and staff promoted a culture of person-centred care by engaging with everyone using the service and family members. - Staff were experienced and had worked at the service for some years.
 They understood their role and what was required to ensure people received person centred and high-quality support.